DanielNoumon/RAG/README.md

 # Document RAG Pipeline

-A Retrieval-Augmented Generation (RAG) pipeline for querying a reference document using Azure OpenAI and vector search.
+A Retrieval-Augmented Generation (RAG) pipeline for querying a reference document using Azure OpenAI, vector search, BM25 and a reranker.
+Also an open-source embedder and PostgreSQL connection.

 ## Project Structure